MicrosoftDocs/windows-itpro-docs/windows/manage/customize-and-export-start-layout.md

 When a full Start layout is applied, the users cannot pin, unpin, or uninstall apps from Start.
 Users can view and open all apps in the **All Apps** view, but they cannot pin any apps to Start.

-When [a partial Start layout](#configure_a_partial_start_layout) is applied, the contents of the specified tile groups cannot be changed, but users can move those groups, and can also create and customize their own groups.
+When [a partial Start layout](#configure-a-partial-start-layout) is applied, the contents of the specified tile groups cannot be changed, but users can move those groups, and can also create and customize their own groups.

-**Note**  Partial Start layout is only supported on Windows 10, Version 1511 and later.
+**Note**  Partial Start layout is only supported on Windows 10, version 1511 and later.